 He hosts the Red and Black Canterbury Sport show on Radio Sport on Saturdays.

 After more than 16 years working with people when they were not able to work, Nick has gained a real appreciation for the “What If”.
 His unique background of being exposed to so many individuals and families affected by their ability to earn an income has created his “Why” in forming What If Planning and in the purchase of Moneta along with Matt.

-With the last nine years working for the largest New Zealand owned insurer, the former top level rugby player is well placed in understanding the inner workings of insurance companies, that will ensure your “What if” plan provides the best outcome at claim time.
+With nine years working for the largest New Zealand owned insurer, the former top-level rugby player is well placed in understanding the inner workings of insurance companies, that will ensure your “What if” plan provides the best outcome at claim time.

 For more than 30 years Steve has been helping clients.
 Whether it be finding the perfect cover for their needs - and budget - or sitting with them when the rubber hits the road at claim time.